 - Failure to shut off power prior to working on equipment or appliances – Always shut of the circuit breaker or disconnect switch, never the wall switch.

 - Water electrocution or drowning from electrical shock – Wires from pool equipment, amusement rides or docks can cause electrocution or electrical shock drowning (ESD).
 Feel a tingle?
 Get out of the water immediately.

 - Ladders contacting power lines – Beware of power lines when painting, gutter cleaning, tree trimming or roofing.

 - Motor Vehicle Battery Systems – Batteries are low voltage but extremely high amperage which can cause severe shock and burns if accidentally grounded.

 Anyone who was injured through electrocution on the job or by the negligence of another should contact a personal injury attorney.
 If a loved one was lost due to electrocution, an attorney should be consulted.
 The attorney is instrumental in determining potential liability.
 Fault may lie with an employer, property owner, utility company, manufacturer or a contractor.
 Every situation is different and only and experienced electrocution attorney can accurately decide the proper avenue of pursuit.

-Dolman Law Group is a personal injury law firm, highly credentialed in cases dealing with electrocution injury and death.
+Sibley Dolman Gipe Accident Injury Lawyers, PA is a personal injury law firm, highly credentialed in cases dealing with electrocution injury and death.
 If you or a loved one was electrocuted there may be compensation available for pain and suffering, medical bills both past and future, loss of income, and diminished life quality.
 You need a qualified attorney to determine the liability in your accident.
 Call Dolman Law today for a free evaluation by a qualified attorney.
 The number to call is 727-451-6900.

 800 North Belcher Road